-When it comes to integrated transport network, London is best served with 6 international airports (3 in Paris) and almost twice as many bus lines and more overland train lines than Paris.
+When it comes to the integrated transport network, London is best served, with 6 international airports (3 in Paris) and almost twice as many bus lines and more overland train lines than Paris.

 The London tube network is just better presented, more accessible, and more pleasant to use.

 Paris’s public transportation is much more affordable (it’s a rip-off in London!).
 Sometimes it is also more adventurous, thanks to all the transportation strikes.